I need to rant before I will borrow one hour of my life to some technocrats tomorrow – that will give it back to me in October. So the subtitle is:

 I hate Daylight Savings Time!

 Daylight Savings Time was inspired by a whimsical essay by Benjamin Franklin (probably not the first time that politics fell for something like the Sokal hoax?).
 The official goal was energy savings – and results are ambiguous.
 Frankly, I don’t care about that anyway.
-I believe that the losses in human productivity caused by misguided attempts to tinker with our biological clocks would outweigh those spurious gains anyway.
+I believe that the losses in human productivity caused by misguided attempts to tinker with our biological clocks would outweigh those spurious gains.

 I have read three books on sleep research and chronobiology recently to be entitled to write a more scientifically sounding post: